 A STA that performs a backoff within its existing TXOP shall not extend the TXNAV timer value (see ref).

 NOTE—In other words, the backoff is a continuation of the TXOP, not the start of a new TXOP.

+For all ACs, except AC_BE when dot11DeterministicBackoff is true:

 If the backoff procedure is invoked for reason a) above, the value of CW[AC] shall be left unchanged.
 If the backoff procedure is invoked for reason b) above, the value of CW[AC] shall be reset to CWmin[AC].